Niannian1108/malicious-url-detector/README.md

 - `high` risk: open the warning page and block by default

 ## Data Currently Included

-The project no longer trains on the toy `sample_urls.csv` file by default.

 The current model-ready dataset is: